 About the Department

-The City of Loveland operates a full service Public Works Department that maintains many of the City’s infrastructure, including storm drainage systems, public parks, 101 lane miles of roadway and 80 miles of water main serving over 4,500 water customers.
+The City of Loveland operates a full-service Public Works Department that maintains the city's infrastructure, including storm drainage systems, public parks, 101 lane miles of roadway, and 80 miles of water main serving more than 4,500 water customers.

-Loveland Public Works is rather unique among municipal service departments in that it operates as a large labor and equipment pool rather than creating artificial divisions specializing in municipal functions.
-All the employees in Loveland’s Public Works Department plow snow, read water meters, mow grass, patch potholes, pick up dead animals along the roadway, collect leaves or chip brush, maintain equipment, and other diverse public works functions.
-This provides variety to the public works employees but also provides the Public Works Director and his crew leaders flexibility to assign work daily based on the needs of the community rather than be hamstrung by the silos of a larger operation.
-Some public works employees have developed specialties and some have important credentials (e.g. water licenses), but generally speaking all the employees are capable of doing a wide range of public works tasks in a given day.
+Loveland Public Works is rather unique among municipal service departments in that it operates as a large labor and equipment pool, rather than creating artificial divisions specializing in municipal functions.
+All the employees in Loveland’s Public Works Department plow snow, read water meters, mow grass, patch potholes, pick up dead animals along the roadway, collect leaves or chip brush, maintain equipment, and other public works functions.
+This gives variety to daily schedules but also provides the Public Works Director/crew leaders the flexibility to assign work daily based on the needs of the community rather than be hamstrung by the silos of a larger operation.
+Some public works employees have developed specialties and some have important credentials (e.g. water licenses), but generally speaking all the employees are capable of doing a range of tasks in a given day.

 Public Works Services